The History of Old Glory Ranch

 Suzanne and Charles began buying property & vacationing in Wimberley in the 1970s.
 Always an avid party giver, Suzanne moved to the Hill Country in the early ‘90s to create something “entertaining” on the large piece of property they had acquired in 1984.
 By chance, a close family friend wanted to get married at Old Glory Ranch in 1997, and with that wedding, a new career was launched for Suzanne.
 Totally comfortable in this role as a party giver and utilizing her degree in psychology daily, the business plan began.
 Suzanne, along with her lifelong friend and business partner, Laura Weems, an interior designer from Louisiana, created the design concept for Chapel Hall.
 Construction of this innovative and flexible special-event facility began in 1999, with completion in 2000.

 With the completion of this breathtaking Texas Victorian structure, the rest is history.
-And now with 20 years of experience under her belt, Suzanne will soon witness her 500th bride say, “I Do” in 2020.
+And now with 25 years of experience under her belt, Suzanne witnessed her 500th bride say, “I Do” in April 2021.
 The pleasures of hearing the wedding march are only exceeded today by the sound of her grandchildren’s laughter, but weddings at Old Glory Ranch remain a well-deserved institution of glory!

 Handling the bookkeeping and accounting is just a tiny portion of what Liz has brought to Old Glory Ranch.
 She has been instrumental in many facets of the development of what has become the Texas Hill Country’s premier event venue.
 Her vast knowledge of the business and ranch operations has been proven to be invaluable on many occasions.